debsmita1/backstage-workshop/README.md

   mkdir docs
   ```

-- Create the `index.md` and `application/guide.md` files and add contents to it.
+- Create the `index.md` and `application/guide.md` files and add contents to them.

 - Update the component's entity description by adding the following annotation in the `catalog-info.yaml`